Windsurfer Sonia Lo Becomes the Only Team Visa Athlete from Hong Kong

 Lo, the only Team Visa athlete from Hong Kong, will join the other 59 Olympic and Paralympic Team Visa athletes across 21 markets as they compete at the Olympic Games.
 Team Visa, the one-of-a-kind, diverse team of Olympic hopefuls from around the world, embody Visa’s values of acceptance, partnership and innovation.
 These best-in-class athletes are striving to achieve their lifelong dreams, both on and off the field of competition.
 The program started in 2004 and since then it has been an important part of Visa’s efforts to better connect Olympians and those who follow the Olympic Games with Visa.

-“Visa is a proud sponsor of the Rio 2016 Olympic Games and we are thrilled to have Sonia Lo join us as the newest member of Team Visa,” said Caroline Ada, Country Manager, Visa Hong Kong and Macau.
+“Visa is a proud sponsor of the Rio 2016 Olympic Games and we are thrilled to have Sonia Lo join us as the newest member of Team Visa,” said Caroline Ada, General Manager, Visa Hong Kong and Macau.
 “This year marks the 30th year of our sponsorship and as the exclusive payment provider at The Olympics, we are thrilled to provide advanced payment experiences for all our Team Visa members, including the first NFC-enabled payment ring.”

 As a payment technology company, Visa constantly brings new innovations to Visa account holders, enabling new and better ways to pay and be paid everywhere.
 The Visa payment ring allows Team Visa athletes to make purchases by simply tapping their ring at any NFC-enabled payment terminal.
 Unlike many other payment wearables, the ring does not require use of a battery or recharging.
 It is also water resistant to a depth of 50 meters, meaning Sonia can go from the sea to payment all with the tap of her ring.